nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 >Example

     edit /id 2 /desc Updated name!! /day 23
-    //Overwrites existing description and day.
+    //Overwrites existing description and day for entry 2.
 Other fields are untouched.

 ## Exit tracker
 Exits to main menu.